Children of Winter

 Children of Winter is a historical time-slip novel set in the Derbyshire village of Eyam.
 Three siblings have to survive alone in a barn during the Great Plague of 1666.
 They long to know what is happening down in their village.
 Must they stay away?

-A new edition of Children in Winter will be published by UCLan in 2023.
-Used copies of previous editions currently still available from Amazon.
+A new edition of Children in Winter will be published by UCLan on 2 November 2023.
+Preorder from Amazon now!

 Previously published by Catnip, November 2019.
 Originally published by Methuen, 1985 (HarperCollins paperback).